bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # retry delay of &lt;bes action&gt; : time interval

-Returns the &lt;time interval&lt; object that represents the amount of time to wait before retrying after a failure.
+Returns the &lt;time interval&gt; object that represents the amount of time to wait before retrying after a failure.
 If the action is not set to delay for a time interval before retrying then this will return a "non-existent" error.

 # retry limit of &lt;bes action&gt; : integer